Learning Low-Complexity Autoregressive Models via Proximal Alternating Minimization: Numerical Experiments

-We test a variety of systems from the {\em COMPleib\/} library~\cite{lei04,leilip04} that includes applications from aircraft, helicopter, jet engine, reactor, decentralized interconnected systems, and wind energy.
+We test on a variety of dynamical systems from the {\em COMPleib\/} library~\cite{lei04,leilip04}.
+This set of systems is drawn from aircraft, helicopter, jet engine, reactor, decentralized interconnected systems, and wind energy systems.
 The set consists of $40$ continuous-time systems with the dimension of the state matrix $A_c \in \R^{p \times p}$ ranging from $p=3$ to $p=40$.
-We generate the discrete-time state transition matrix by taking $A = \exp(A_c \Delta t)$ where $\Delta t = 1$.
-In the resulting $40$ discrete-time models, 25 of them are unstable.
-To get stable VAR models, we scale the transition matrix $A \gets A / (2\tau)$ where $\tau$ is the spectral radius of $A$.
-For each model, we generate $n = p/2$ and $m = p$ time sequence data for training and testing, respectively, and $N = 5n$ nonsequence data.
+For each model, we generate $n = p/2$ sequence data and $N = 5n$ nonsequence data for training, and $m = p$ sequence data for testing.

-We use PALM to solve problem~\eqref{eq.lc} with the cardinality constraint~\eqref{eq.cardc} and the $\ell_1$ constraint~\eqref{eq.l1}.
+We use PALM to solve the problem with cardinality constraint~\eqref{eq.cardc} and $\ell_1$ constraint~\eqref{eq.l1}.
 For a fair comparison, the number of nonzero elements of the solution $\widehat{A}$ must be the same in both cases.
 For the cardinality constraint, we set the desired number of nonzeros to be $s = \alpha p^2$ for $\alpha \in \{1/2,1/4,1/8\}$.
-For the $\ell_1$ constraint $\|X\|_{\ell_1} \leq l$, the upper bound $l$ that yields the desired number of nonzeros is not known a priori.
-To find the matching $l$, we use a simple bisection method: Starting from an interval $[l_{\rm low}, l_{\rm up}]$ that contains the unknown $l$, repeatedly solve~\eqref{eq.lc} and divide the interval by half, until $l$ for the desired number of nonzero elements is found or the interval is sufficiently small.
+For the $\ell_1$ constraint $\|X\|_{\ell_1} \leq l$, the upper bound $l$ that yields the desired number of nonzero elements is unknown a priori.
+To find the matching $l$, we use a bisection method: Starting from an interval $[l_{\rm low}, l_{\rm up}]$ that contains the unknown $l$, repeatedly solve~\eqref{eq.lc} and divide the interval by half, until $l$ for the desired number of nonzero elements is found or the interval is sufficiently small.
 We also use gradient projection~(GP) to solve~\eqref{eq.lc} with the $\ell_1$ constraint.